PinguinLars/Anti-Boskap/README.md

 1. Do not make nonsense pull requests.
 2. Clearly state what it adds to the project.

+## Authors
+Me (PinguinLars) and my classmates (who I will not name for privacy reasons) are the authors of this project.

 ## License

 This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for more information.